textmate/latex.tmbundle/Support/help.markdown

 Note further, that the completion commands will recursively search inside `\include`'d files as well, starting from either the current file or `TM_LATEX_MASTER`, if that is set.

 ## Advanced Tasks

+### LaTeX Beamer

+LaTeX has particular support for the [Beamer document class](http://latex-beamer.sourceforge.net/).
+Namely, the “Insert Environment…” and “Insert Command…” commands understand more shortcuts, and also behave intelligently with respect to older shortcuts, adding overlay specifications where appropriate.
+The same goes for the “Lists ⇢ New Item” command.

+In order for all this to work, make sure that the language for the document is set to “LaTeX Beamer” (⌃⇧⌥/B).

 ### PDFSync